 This tuple is only present when the emulator is run with instrumentation.
-For information on how to run the emulator with instrumentation see the instrument(3) and/or erl(1) man pages.
+For information on how to run the emulator with instrumentation see the [instrument(3)] and/or [erl(1)] man pages.

 The system value is not complete.
 Some allocated memory that should be part of the system value are not.
-For example, memory allocated by drivers are missing.
+For example, memory allocated by drivers is missing.